linxinliu241/kkbox-churn-project/README.md

 Music streaming platforms acquire millions of users, yet retaining long-term subscribers remains a major challenge.
 This project develops a machine learning framework to predict user churn on KKBOX by leveraging subscription patterns, listening behaviors, and user profile information.

 The goal is to identify users at risk of leaving before subscription renewal and uncover behavioral patterns associated with churn.
-The pipeline uses a time-aware evaluation framework to ensure realistic future prediction and reliable model assessment.
+The pipeline uses a time-agnostic evaluation framework to ensure realistic future prediction and reliable model assessment.